Prince Philip, Queen Elizabeth II’s husband, has died Friday (April 9, 2021) at age 99, Buckingham Palace announced.

 Prince Philip made a 41-hour visit to Sarawak when it was still part of the British colony.
 He arrived in Kuching on Feb 26, then visited Sibu and Miri before making his way to Brunei.

 During his visit, he attended a private dinner at the Astana, tasted our Iban tuak and watched the multi-cultural performances by Sarawakians.

-Prince Phillip also attended a Council Negri meeting on Feb 27, 1959.
+Prince Philip also attended a Council Negri meeting on Feb 27, 1959.
 Here is his full address of to the council members back then:

 “Mr President, Honourable Members:

 I have always enjoyed travelling especially when it brings me to such a charming and friendly place as Sarawak.
 I have often heard of your hospitality but even so I was not prepared for the kind and generous welcome I have received from so many people.